Attachment in adults: Secure

 This style of attachment usually results from a history of warm and responsive interactions with their attachments.
 Securely attached adults tend to have positive views of themselves, their attachments, and their relationships.
 Research evidence finds that a secure attachment style promotes a smooth transition from adolescence into emerging adulthood.
 They often report greater satisfaction and adjustment in their relationships than adults with other attachment styles.
 Securely attached adults feel comfortable both with intimacy and independence.

 Secure attachment and adaptive functioning are promoted by a caregiver who is emotionally available and appropriately responsive to their child's attachment behavior, as well as capable of regulating both their positive and negative emotions.

-Insecure

 Anxious-preoccupied

 An anxious-preoccupied attachment style is demonstrated by those possessing a negative view of self and a positive view of others.

 Adults with an anxious-preoccupied attachment type tend to agree with the following statements: